ExpandedFronts/EDD-WordPress.org-Downloads/readme.txt

 1. Unzip the plugin and upload the "edd-wordpress-downloads" folder to your "wp-content/plugins" directory
 2. Activate the plugin through the Plugins menu in WordPress

+== Screenshots ==

+1. The WordPress.org URL setting added to the Add/Edit Download page.
+2. The EDD WordPress.org Downloads widget settings.
+3. Change the button text for downloads added as WordPress.org plugins or themes in EDD Settings -> Misc.

 == Changelog ==

+= 1.0.2 =
+* Fixed PHP notice on 404 pages
+* Only change free download text on WordPress.org downloads

+= 1.0.1 =
+* Added setting for changing the download button text

 = 1.0 =
 * Initial release